emma darlow stearn

 Emma Darlow Stearn joined chambers in October 2024, on successful completion of her pupillage.

 Emma has a busy trial, appellate, and advisory practice.
-She frequently appears in the Employment Tribunal and has appeared in the Employment Appeal Tribunal, both led and unled.
+She frequently appears in the Employment Tribunal, including in multi-day trials, and has appeared in the Employment Appeal Tribunal, both led and unled.
 She is often instructed to appear against more senior opponents.

 Employment & Discrimination

-Emma acts on behalf of claimants and respondents/defendants across the full spectrum of employment, equality and discrimination law matters.
-She has acted in complex, sensitive and high-profile cases and has appeared in the Employment Appeal Tribunal, both as junior and sole counsel.
+Emma acts on behalf of Claimants and Respondents/Defendants across the full spectrum of employment, equality and discrimination law matters.
+She has acted in complex, sensitive and high-profile cases and appeals.

 Recent instructions include:

-M Birkett v Integral UK Ltd EAT/2022/000574: (unled) successfully represented the Appellant/Claimant in his appeal against ET findings that his dismissal for redundancy was fair under s.98(4) ERA 1996.
+M Birkett v Integral UK Ltd [2024] EAT 107: (sole counsel) successfully represented the Claimant/Appellant in the EAT in his appeal against ET findings that his dismissal for redundancy was fair under s.98(4) ERA 1996.
+The EAT allowed both grounds of appeal.

-Acted for the Claimant at a hearing on employment status, to determine whether the Claimant was an employee working under: (i) an implied contract for the end user in a tripartite arrangement; and/or (ii) a fixed-term contract.
+Acted for the Claimant (an NHS doctor) at a hearing on employment status, to determine whether the Claimant was an employee working under: (i) an implied contract for the end user in a tripartite arrangement; and/or (ii) a fixed-term contract – succeeding in the latter argument.

 Acted for the Respondent, successfully resisting the claimant’s amendment application to include claims of whistleblowing detriment, direct disability discrimination, race discrimination, and religion or belief discrimination.